-The Finnish focal point is hosted by the National Institute for Health and Welfare (THL).
+The national focal point is hosted by the National Institute for Health and Welfare (THL).

 E-mail addresses have been inserted in a way discouraging spam.
 Please replace [a] by @ before actually using any of the e-mail addresses.